docQodly/docs/docs/concepts/orda/data.md

 A **shareable** entity selection has the following characteristics:

 - it can be stored in a shared object or shared collection, and can be passed as parameter between several processes or workers;
-- it can be stored in several shared objects or collections, or in a shared object or collection which already belongs to a group (it does not have a *locking identifier*);
+- it can be stored in several shared objects or collections, or in a shared object or collection which already belongs to a group;
 - it does not allow the addition of new entities.
 Trying to add an entity to a shareable entity selection will trigger an error (1637 - This entity selection cannot be altered).
 To add an entity to a shareable entity selection, you must first transform it into a non-shareable entity selection using the [`.copy()`](../../language/EntitySelectionClass.md#copy) function, before calling [`.add()`](../../language/EntitySelectionClass.md#add).

 :::note